 The Black Lion (DJ + Occasional Live Acts)

-Why It’s Awesome: There are so many amazing pubs in the city and many of them do great food, and have the football on and have a music scene, so picking our favourite was very hard work but, in the end, we went with The Black Lion.
+Why It’s Awesome: There are so many amazing pubs in the city and many of them do great food, and have football on and have a music scene, so picking our favourite was very hard work but, in the end, we went with The Black Lion.

-It’s an unapologetically British Sports Pub which welcomes families, children, pets and pretty much anyone and anything else that wants to enjoy some old school hospitality in an unfussy and yet, more than satisfying kind of way.
+It’s an unapologetically British Sports Pub which welcomes families, children, pets and pretty much anyone and anything else that wants to enjoy some old-school hospitality in an unfussy and yet, more than satisfying kind of way.

 The place has been operating as a pub since the 1500s.
 It has a great terrace where you can indulge a penchant for people watching over a pint.
-There’s a fabulous amount of artwork in the place if you want to see what’s happening about Brighton’s art scene.
+There’s a fabulous amount of artwork in the place if you want to see what’s happening in Brighton’s art scene.
 It has plenty of screen space for the match.